AgoraNomic/Webmastor/gadgets.md

 4. We run the bytes of the text through SHA-256 encryption.
 5. We encode the result in [base 64](<https://en.wikipedia.org/wiki/Base64>) for displaying.

+After step 2, we update the values you provided to reflect the processed values used.

-You should specify the algorithm/process to recreate the hash and/or link back to this page when you make your commitment.
+You should specify the process to recreate the hash and/or link back to this page when you make your commitment.
+If steps 1–3 do not affect your input, you can just refer to it as a "base-64 encoded SHA-256 hash".

 ## Implementation Notes